MicrosoftDocs/xamarin-docs/docs/ios/tvos/internals/index.md

 ###  [Localization and Internationalization](~/ios/app-fundamentals/localization/index.md)

-This guide covers the the addition of encodings to a Xamarin.iOS application to support internationalization.
+This guide covers the addition of encodings to a Xamarin.iOS application to support internationalization.

 ###  [mtouch](~/ios/deploy-test/mtouch.md)